Sounds like the perfect day, doesn’t it?

 Cuddled up in a toasty duvet on the sofa, with warm mug of hot chocolate, with no responsibilities other than switching the TV channel.
 Knowing your team mates are stuck at their desk or rushing between meetings makes it even sweeter.

-But how do you feel as a boss, knowing your employee is just chilling at home, taking an unplanned day when they could be in the office working hard on that precious deadline?
+But how do you feel as a boss, knowing someone is chilling at home, taking an easy day off, when they could be in the office working on that precious deadline?

 Let’s have a look at what they are, who they actually help, and whether or not you should use them.